curtischong/kaggle-solutions-old/competitions/Stanford Ribonanza RNA Folding.md

 Output: the reactivity for reactivity_DMS_MaP and reactivity_2A3_MaP for _each_ sequence position `id` Eval Metric: [[MAELoss]]
 ##### Summary

+- **Ribonanza_bpp_files** - `TXT` files listing position pairs predicted to have non-zero Watson-Crick base pair probabilities by the LinearPartition-EternaFold package.
+Files are given for train and test sequences, indexed by `sequence_id`.
+Note: this package simulates RNA secondary structure ensembles without pseudoknots or other tertiary structure features.
+It is also limited to Watson-Crick base pairs, even though other kinds of RNA interactions are known to form.
 ##### Solutions
 - (1st) Transformer model with Dynamic positional encoding + CNN for BPPM features
 	- [[Squeeze-and-Excitation layer]]